Use it or lose it: Is it time to stop paying for health insurance extras?

 - Claimable benefits: Depending on your policy, you may be able to claim back a portion of the cost of an extras service, such as 60%, 80% or even 100% of the total cost.
 Other policies will let you claim set amounts for different treatments, like $30 for a dental check up.
 In both cases you are still most likely paying out of pocket for part of the total cost.
 If your health fund grants 100% money back on claimable extras services then it’s probably a much more expensive policy than most others.

 - Limits: There is a maximum amount you can claim for certain benefits, such as up to $200 per year for general dental, or $300 per year for all naturopathy.
-Whether you get 60% or 100% cash back from your insurer, it all counts towards the limit.
-These limits are usually higher in more expensive policies, and are often set up in such a way that you will always be spending more on premiums than the insurer is paying in treatment costs.
+Whether you get 60% or 100% cash back from your fund, it all counts towards the limit.
+These limits are usually higher in more expensive policies, and are often set up in such a way that you will always be spending more on premiums than the fund is paying in treatment costs.

 - Excess: Health insurance extras often come with an excess.
 This is an extra fee you must pay when claiming benefits.
 For example, you might be required to pay a flat $100 excess whenever you want to claim something.
 Lower premiums usually means a higher excess, while some policies will let you opt for a low or nonexistent excess, but at the cost of higher premiums.